Seven steps: The hotel business license in Thailand

 - Support and assistance in the preceding steps to lay the legal foundations to apply for a hotel business license, including occupation permit, environmental impact assessment.

-- Design and preparation of the legal agreements and supporting documents, as hotel management or similar agreements.
+- Design and preparation of the legal agreements and supporting documents, like hotel management or similar contracts.

 - Application of the hotel license at the Department of Provincial Administration or the Provincial Governor’s Office and assisting and monitoring throughout the whole application process.